Eyes Wide Shut, Senses Wide Open… Immersion Beyond Screens

 Beyond screens and showy or spectacular audiovisual staging, immersion can also be experienced in a more subtle and sensory way—one in which sound, light, and tactile elements address the body and the psyche directly.
 This approach is guided less by technological escalation than by perceptual experience, leaving more room for emotion than for technical bravado.
 A closer look at these alternative artists.

-Historically, the principles of immersion are deeply rooted in the articulation of sound, light, and architecture.
-This is what researcher Éric Monin, a specialist in lighting and sound design in historical heritage contexts, describes as “spatial experience.”
-Unsurprisingly, twentieth-century artists who explored early immersive audiovisual devices worked with these very elements.
-Composers such as La Monte Young, with Dream House—conceived as an audio-light environment for the audience—or Iannis Xenakis, with Polytope de Cluny, a live electroacoustic work combining soundtracks and flashes of light, laid the groundwork.
-These approaches, blending intensity and softness, timelessness and physical disorientation, continued through the chromatic experiments of American artist James Turrell.
-His recent exhibition at the At One Gagosian gallery in Le Bourget offered a striking demonstration of the immersive power of his work.
+Originally, the principles of immersion were deeply intertwined with the interplay of sound, light, and architecture, as researcher Éric Monin—a specialist in lighting and the integration of sound and light within historic heritage sites—explains when he refers to the concept of the “spatial experience.”
+Twentieth-century contemporary artists who explored the first immersive audiovisual technologies naturally worked with these very elements—whether composers like La Monte Young with Dream House, conceived as a sound-and-light environment for the viewer, or Iannis Xenakis with Polytope de Cluny, an electroacoustic piece performed live with recorded sound and bursts of light.
+This approach—marked by a blend of intensity and subtlety, but above all by a sense of timelessness and the viewer’s physical disorientation—has continued through the chromatic environments developed by American artist James Turrell, whose recent exhibition at Gagosian’s At One space in Le Bourget offered a striking glimpse of the immersive power of his work.

-While shifts—particularly in color—are often subtle, the intrusion of flickers and psycho-optical effects inherited from the hypnotic principles of Brion Gysin’s Dream Machine (developed in the late 1950s and originally experienced with eyes closed) introduce physical destabilization.
-This is where a more radical generation of artists, influenced by the subversive electronic and industrial music cultures of the 1980s and 1990s, takes hold.
-The work of Austrian artist Kurt Hentschläger is emblematic in this regard.
-From Feed, Zee, and Karma to the more recent Sub—presented just a year ago at the KIKK Festival in Namur—the former member of Granular Synthesis creates immersive environments based on retinal persistence.
-These intense experiences, driven by stroboscopic light flooding the space, require audiences to adapt physically.
-Screens are used as sources of emission, but the sheer intensity causes their material presence to dissolve, giving way to a form of total mental immersion that often leads viewers to close their eyes.
+While the variations—particularly in the shifts of color within the rooms (both literally and metaphorically)—are often subtle, the intrusion of flickers and other psycho-sensory optical effects, inherited from the hypnotic principles of Dreamachine by Brion Gysin (developed in the late 1950s and experienced with eyes closed through pulsing light), in James Turrell’s work generates forms of physical destabilization—territory into which a more radical new generation of artists would plunge, drawing influence from the subversive culture of 1980s and 1990s electronic industrial music.
+The work of Austrian artist Kurt Hentschläger is particularly noteworthy in this regard.
+Whether in installations such as Feed, Zee, Karma, or the more recent Sub—presented just a year ago at the KIKK Festival in Namur—the former member of Granular Synthesis sets out to create immersive works built on principles of retinal persistence, requiring audiences to acclimate to the intense immersive experience generated by stroboscopic light effects that saturate the space.
+In his work, the screen is indeed used as a medium of projection, but the intensity it emits is such that its physical presence fades away, giving way to a kind of total mental immersion that often compels viewers to keep their eyes closed.

 Visual immersion is far from the only sensory gateway explored by artists.
 Immersion can also be bodily—often allowing spectators to rest their eyes while surrendering to tactile, almost massage-like experiences.
 French artist Julien Clauss has developed several works in which listening occurs directly through the body and vibration.
 In Isotropie de l’Ellipse Tore, participants press themselves against a hemispherical wooden structure to feel sound traveling from ceiling to floor, emitted by a suspended loudspeaker and set into centrifugal motion along the sculpture’s surface.
 In Pause, created with Lynn Pook, audiences lie in one of five hammocks, experiencing the oscillations of an autonomous audio-tactile machine powered by fourteen speakers transmitting vibrations through pulleys, arches, and springs.